 The IDS RAM outlines the key components and requirements to build a data space.
 It provides a common language and structure for designing and implementing data spaces, and it ensures technical and semantic interoperability between different data space implementations.
-This includes specifications for data connectors, data models, and security mechanisms, as well as guidelines for data governance.
+This includes specifications for data space connectors, data models, and security mechanisms, as well as guidelines for data governance.

 The IDS-RAM guides stakeholders through the decision-making process when building data spaces, considering their individual requirements and perspectives.
+Therefore, the IDS-RAM is modular, enabling different patterns of data spaces.